Find Trade Colleges

 The states with the most job growth for Automotive Specialty Technician are Utah, Georgia, and Idaho.
 Watch out if you plan on working in District of Columbia, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Automotive Specialty Technician
+Salary for an Automotive Specialty Technician

-Automotive Specialty Technicians make between $23,420 and $66,950 a year.
+The salary for Automotive Specialty Technicians ranges between about $23,420 and $66,950 a year.

 undefined